wyattscarpenter/cs3113/4/README.txt

 References
 For this project, I used as references the man pages and the information and materials presented as part of the class.
 I also used https://arstechnica.com/civis/viewtopic.php?f=20&t=607813 to figure out that I had to write a wrapper function to use qsort correct.
 Because the function is one line of straightforward C code that there's only really one way to write, my string_compare function ended up looking quite like the function on that website.
 However, I did not copy and paste, only used the website for guidance.
+To test my code, I used a variety of tests, including the ones provided by the instructors and the ones discussed on canvas.
+(I modified most of these tests in the course of using them).
+Therefore I would like to extend thanks to Dr Andrew Fagg, Dr Christian Grant, Lucas Bowker, Kyle Roller, Ryan Hernandez for the tests they provided.